asbmeyers/asbmeyers.github.io/_pages/about.md

 I have substantial teaching experience as both a graduate and undergraduate teaching assistant at the University of Minnesota - Twin Cities, including experience in independently planning and giving lessons in discussion sections.
 These experiences are described in further detail under the Teaching tab.

 I hope to pursue a Ph.D. in Computer Science focused on both research and teaching.
-I am particularly interested in research involving computer graphics, extended reality, and human-centered computing, though I'm still exploring the particular research problems I would like to pursue.
+I am particularly interested in research involving computer graphics, visualization, extended reality, and human-centered computing, though I'm still exploring the particular research problems I would like to pursue.
 I also hope to expand the quality and scope of my teaching, as I have a deep interest in computer science education and developing effective ways of teaching computer science.

-Outside of academics, I enjoy game design, writing and playing music, & cooking.
+Outside of academics, I enjoy game design, writing music, playing music, cooking, & baking.

 ## Research Interests